 In addition, in April 2018 the Government confirmed an intention to regulate letting and property management agents.
 Minimum entry standards will be set, and an independent body will carry out the regulatory function.
 A Working Group was set up to help develop the new regulatory model.
 The group reported in July 2019 and recommended the creation of a statutory regulator with enforcement powers to cover a variety of matters, including the transparency of freeholder charges (see: Regulation of Property Agents Working Group: Final Report (PDF 655 KB) for more details).

 On 1 October 2018, the Government said all developers of new-build homes would have to be members of an Ombudsman scheme.
-Provision for this will be included in the forthcoming Building Safety Bill.
+Provision for this is included in the Building Safety Act 2022.

 The devolved administrations